-- ABC form: (Appendix B) (ABC stands for Antecedent, Behaviour and Consequence).
+- Incident reports.
 These are essential in building up a behavioural profile of a pupil.
 Ideally, these should be completed by the member of staff who is present during or has dealt with the serious behaviour incident, or by a senior leader, as soon after the incident as possible.
-All ABC forms should be discussed with parents in the event of a behaviour- related meeting, and when setting up an individual behaviour plan.
+All incident reports should be discussed with parents in the event of a behaviour-related meeting, and when setting up an individual behaviour plan.
 It is essential that the language used when filling these forms is non-judgemental, non-leading and professional.
-The narrative must not mention the names of third parties (other pupils involved).
-These must then be filed in the class behaviour records folder, a copy must be passed to the Headteacher. - Red Cards: must be filled in by the member of staff issuing the card.
-They must then be passed to the head teacher to attach to the internal exclusion form. - Internal Exclusion form: (Appendix D) will be completed by any member of staff for all internal exclusions.
+The narrative must not mention the names of third parties (other pupils involved). - Red Cards: must be filled in by the member of staff issuing the card.
+They must then be passed to the head teacher to attach to the internal exclusion form, if required. - Internal Exclusion form: (Appendix C) will be completed by any senior member of staff for all internal exclusions.
 Child must bring this with them during exclusion.
-These must then be filed in the class behaviour records folder. - Behaviour support form: (appendix C) will be completed by the child (if able) during a play lunch detention.
+These will be scanned and uploaded to CPOMs. - Behaviour support form: (appendix B) will be completed by the child (if able) during a play lunch detention.
 They aim to immerse the child in the knowledge of the rights of others and of the consequences that can follow inappropriate behaviour choices.
-These must then be filed in the class behaviour records folder. - Individual Behaviour Plan: (appendix E) These are to be set up in a meeting with the teacher and the parents.
+These will be scanned and uploaded to CPOMs. - Individual Behaviour Plan: (appendix E) These are to be set up in a meeting with a senior leader, the teacher and the parents.
 The plan sets out targets in the language of choice and consequence.
 Both parents and teacher should remind pupil of targets regularly and record ticks / crosses against the targets daily.
 The IBP should be reviewed in three weeks.
-The deputy head / head teacher should be present at the set up meetings to formally remind the parents of their responsibility to support the school and uphold the agreement they signed on pupil entry to school, (and renewed on entry to KS2).
+The deputy head / head teacher should be present at the set up meetings to formally remind the parents of their responsibility to support the school and uphold the agreement they signed on pupil entry to school, (and renewed annually).
 If neither are able to attend, they should be informed following the meeting.
+These will be scanned and uploaded to CPOMs. - Risk Assessments: (appendix G) Will be completed in a meeting between senior leader, teacher and parents.
+They will follow any advice issued by external behaviour support consultants eg Learning Behaviour Advisory Team.
+All strategies contained within will be shared with staff and will be adhered to by all when working with the pupil in question.
+These will be scanned and uploaded to CPOMs.